el10savio/goSetReconciliation/README.md

 # goSetReconciliation

 An implementation to sync distributed sets using bloom filters.
-Based on the paper "Low complexity set reconciliation using Bloom filters" by Magnus Skjegstad and Torleiv Maseng
+Based on the paper "Low complexity set reconciliation using Bloom filters" by Magnus Skjegstad and Torleiv Maseng.

 ## Introduction